 I though it would be fun to stay on couchsurfing all over the region, but hmm it seems to be a trouble in Bosnia.
 Will see.

 Thanks one more time.
-Take care! over 6 years ago
+Take care! about 8 years ago

 The water and sky in Dalmatia is much more vivid than up north so I second the recommendations of Dubrovnik and islands off the coast in the south.